 A Guide to Better Brushing

+Your journey towards good oral health starts with brushing your teeth.
+It’s so simple.
+Twice daily toothbrushing is the most important thing you can do for your smile.
 By being aware of what you can do to develop and maintain good oral health, you can change your life for the better.
 Let’s get brushing!

 Why is brushing important?

+Twice daily toothbrushing and daily cleaning between your teeth is important because it removes plaque.
 If plaque isn’t removed, it continues to build up and could lead to a number of oral diseases such as tooth decay and gum disease.
 Over time, this can lead to tooth loss.

 Good oral health has many benefits, not only for your mouth but your overall wellbeing too.
 In recent years, gum disease has been linked with a number of general health conditions.
 Including:

-• Heart disease and strokes.
+• Heart disease and strokes

-• Early onset of dementia.
+• Early onset of dementia

-• Early and low-weight births.
+• Early and low-weight births

-• Diabetes.
+• Diabetes

-• Erectile dysfunction.
+• Erectile dysfunction

-and gums healthy.
-It also improves your quality of life”
+“Toothbrushing goes far beyond keeping your teeth and gums healthy.
+It also improves your quality of life.”

 Dr Nigel Carter OBE, Chief Executive, Oral Health Foundation